mowillia/LargeNKP/README.md

 ## Knapsack Instance

-In the following examples, we will use the item list, weights, values, and weight limits given as follows.
+In the following examples (up to Knapsack Problem Variation), we will use the item list, weights, values, and weight limits given as follows.
 ```
 import numpy as np